The UK tax system is complicated but research and development (R&D) tax credits can be especially tricky to understand.

 In practice, it might take much longer if your business is large, if your claim is especially contentious, or if HMRC has had a high volume of R&D tax credit claims in a given year.

 Fortunately, there is also an option to run your first claim past the Revenue in draft form to get an initial read-out of whether it’s a non-starter, potentially saving everyone a lot of time.

-Could you claim R&D relief?
+Can you claim R&D relief?